scarv/libscarv/README.md

     one could use
     `hash/*`.

-- Two classes of configuration file are required:
+- Each target architecture demands *three* configuration files:

   1. `${REPO_HOME}/conf/${ARCH}.mk`,
      which specifies configuration wrt. the build process (e.g., options that control the toolchain),
   2. `${REPO_HOME}/conf/${ARCH}.conf`,
      which specifies configuration wrt. the library
-     (i.e., options that control features in the source code).
+     (i.e., options that control features in the source code),
+  3. `${REPO_HOME}/conf/${ARCH}.docker`,
+     which specifies configuration wrt. the associated Docker image.

 - A given kernel implementation *may* be configurable via the second class of configuration file, st. a *family* of implementations can